tonyest/Prospress/readme.txt

 = Do I need a special theme to use Prospress? =

-A goal of the Prospress project is to support existing WordPress themes rather than require a new one.
+Prospress attempts to work with your existing theme.
+It's a primary goal of the Prospress project to support existing WordPress themes rather than require a new one.

 Due to the gamut of themes, it's not possible to support them all just yet, so the built-in templates may display with quirks.
 If this happens on your site, not to worry, you can add two custom template files to your theme's directory - `index-auctions.php` and `single-auction.php`.

 If you're comfortable with HTML/CSS, check out the `pp-index-auctions.php` and `pp-single-auction.php` for a guide.
 It's really quite easy to make your own templates.

-If you need help, ask in the Prospress [Theme Compatibility forum](http://prospress.org/forums/forum/theme-compatibility).
+If you need help, ask in the Prospress [Theme Compatibility forum](http://prospress.org/forums/forum/theme-compatibility/).

 = Where do I view Auctions? =

-Prospress creates it's own special index page, called `Auctions`.
-Once you've added an action, visit this page to view the list of your auctions.
+Prospress creates it's own special index page, called, appropriately enough, Auctions.
+Once you've published a few auctions, visit this page to see them live.

 = Can any registered user post an auction? =